ddella/ProxySQL/README.md

 ### MySQL User on backend servers

 Execute this command on any of the MariaDB master server.
-In this workshop I have a database `webapp` that I need to give access to the front end.
+In this workshop, I have a database `webapp` that I need to give access to the front end.
 Adjust the database for your needs.

 ```sql
 GRANT ALL PRIVILEGES ON webapp.* TO 'clients'@'172.31.1.0/255.255.255.0' IDENTIFIED BY 'clients';
 FLUSH PRIVILEGES;
 ```
 Check that the user has been created.
+This command can be executed on any of the MariaDB servers, even the slaves.

 ```sql
 SELECT user,host FROM mysql.user;